-This notice describes how Civilized Discourse Construction Kit, Inc., or CDCK for short, collects and uses data about you.
+This notice describes how Civilized Discourse Construction Kit, Inc., or CDCK for short, collects and uses personal information.
+This notice also provides information about the legal rights individuals have concerning their personal information and how you can exercise those rights.

 - What is CDCK?